michalakweb/happytenants/README.md

 ## Future Releases
 * 0.3.6 beta
     * replace all 'any' types
+    * add some addditional localStorage key/values in todoList
 * 0.4
+    * improve styling for Login Page
+    * GoogleFonts for React (?)
+* 0.5
+    * refactor code - further separate login from presentation + template components
+* 0.6
     * chores can be now set by the group
-* 0.5
     * other languages
-* 0.6
-    * improve styling
-    * GoogleFonts for React (?)
 * 0.7
+    * type-checking in all files
     * more complex testing
 * 0.8
     * UI tips for new users